Interaction quenches in Bose gases studied with a time-dependent hypernetted-chain Euler-Lagrange method: Results

-For small $R_1$, $g(r,t)$ quickly converges to an equilibrium distribution in an $r$-interval that grows with time, as the perturbation travels away to large $r$.
-The equilibrium is not the ground state $g(r)$ at the same $R_1$, which can be understood because the quench injects energy into the system.
-For example for the quench from $R_0=1r_0$ to $R_1=2r_0$, the energy jumps from $E=0.073 E_0$ (the ground state energy before the quench) to $E=0.739 E_0$ and then of course stays constant during the unitary time evolution; the ground state energy for $R_1=2r_0$, however, is $E_g=0.643 E_0$.
-The question of thermalization will be investigated elsewhere.
+For small target values $R_1$, $g(r,t)$ quickly converges to an equilibrium distribution in an $r$-interval that grows with time, as the perturbation travels away to large $r$.
+The equilibrium is not the ground state $g(r)$ at the same $R_1$, because the quench injects energy into the system.
+For example for the quench from $R_0=1\,r_0$ to $R_1=2\,r_0$, the energy per particle jumps from $E=0.073\,E_0$ (the ground state energy before the quench) to $E=0.739\,E_0$ and then of course stays constant during the unitary time evolution; the {\em ground state} energy for $R_1=2\,r_0$, however, is lower, $E_g=0.643\,E_0$.

-When we quench the interaction to larger $R_1$, there is a qualitative change in $g(r,t)$: we observe long-lived oscillations for $R_1 \ge 3r_0$ that do not decay within the time window shown in Fig.\ref{FIG:3D399}.
-This can be seen for example for small $r$.
+When we quench the interaction to larger $R_1$, there is a qualitative change in $g(r,t)$: we observe long-lived oscillations for $R_1 \ge 3\,r_0$ that do not decay within the time window shown in Fig.~\ref{FIG:3D399}.
+This can be seen, for example, for small $r$.
 In Fig.~\ref{FIG:3Dr0} we show $g(r,t)$ for $r=0$ for all target values $R_1$.
-The pair distribution function at $r=0$ is one way of obtaining the contact parameter~\cite{tan_energetics_2008,werner_general_2012-1} which can be measured~\cite{wild_measurements_2012}.
-For $R_1 \le 2.5 r_0$, $g(0,t)$ converges to a constant value, which lies slightly above the ground state $g(0)$.
+The pair distribution function at $r=0$ is one way to obtain the contact parameter~\cite{tan_energetics_2008,werner_general_2012-1} which can be measured~\cite{wild_measurements_2012}.
+For $R_1 \le 2.5\,r_0$, $g(0,t)$ converges to a constant value, which lies slightly above the ground state $g(0)$.
+For $R_1\ge 3\,r_0$, $g(0,t)$ appears to keep oscillating indefinitely.
+Apart from $R_1=3\,r_0$, these oscillations clearly contain more than one frequency.